The 3-4 clutch failure is a common problem in the 700r4 and 4l60e transmissions. The 3rd accumulator check valve is

 I carry a full line of parts for the 700r4 and 4l60e transmissions at very competitive prices.

-Thank you for choosing Trutech Performance Transmission for your performance transmission needs.
+Thank you for for choosing Trutech/Procare Performance Transmission for your performance transmission needs.
 We offer a technical

 assistance email service to our customers at no charge.